 Physical persons have the right to sue for such kind of harm in one year from the date of disclosure.

-Business disparagement is referred to:
+Business disparagement refers to:

 For example, a supermarket publishes information in a public newspaper that its competitor’s products do not comply with the applicable governmental standards.